Ji-eun-Kim/Ji-eun-Kim/README.md

 I'm Jieun Kim, dreaming of becoming an ML Engineer, AI Developer/Researcher.

-I am going to graduate from Kookmin Univ. in 2025 major in AI Big Data & Management and minor in Software.
+I am going to graduate from Kookmin Univ. in 2025 major in AI Big Data & Management and minor in S.W

 ***